divyanshsrivastava23/divyanshsrivastava23/README.md

 - 🔭 I’m persuing my **Master in Computer Application** from  *University of Allahabad*
 - 🌱 I’m currently Learning everything.
-- ⚡ I love to build things using JavaScript stack.
+- ⚡ I love building things using JavaScript stack.
 - ✉️ You can reach me at - divyanshsrivastava20@gmail.com

 ### Connect with me: